SylviaOne/Repo-hub/README.md

-## Never take advice from electrons.
-They are always negative.
+## I heard there was a new store called Moderation.
+They have everything there